careforrare/PersonalizedMedicine/care-for-rare/content/en/docs/families/for-children/_index.md

 ## AMIGO

-Our project “AMIGO: Advanced Medical Intelligence for Guiding Orphan Medicine” is run by Dr. von Hauner Children’s Hospital in Munich.
+Our project “AMIGO: Advanced Medical Intelligence for Guiding Omics-based Medicine” is run by Dr. von Hauner Children’s Hospital in Munich.
 They’re trying to help kids who have really rare diseases, but don’t get a lot of attention in medicine.

 When a kid goes to the hospital, they ask a lot of questions and do some tests, like taking blood and pee samples, and looking at their eyes.
 Then, some smart people called bioinformaticians look at all this information.
 But even with all these tests, they only figure out what’s wrong about 30% of the time, especially for really rare diseases that mostly come from genes.
 And for over 95% of these rare diseases, there isn’t even a medicine that’s been tested and approved yet!
 This makes things really hard for the doctors and the kids and their families.